 Volkswagen Passat GTE Estate review

-|Car type||Electric range||MPG||CO2|
+|Car type||Electric range||Fuel economy||CO2 emissions|

-|Plug-in hybrid||34 miles||140mpg (est.)||40g/km (est.)|
+|Plug-in hybrid||34 miles||181-196mpg||33-35g/km|

-That semi-autonomous ‘Travel Assist’ system is impressive, too, if a little nannying.
-It’s effortlessly smooth to adjust your rate of progress when it senses a change in the speed limit – no jerky antics, here – and it’ll even adjust the speed to account for corners.
-But it does occasionally panic about whether your hands are on the steering wheel, even if they always have been, and it simply takes time to get used to how much of the driving the car is doing.
+The semi-autonomous Travel Assist is impressive, if a little nannying.
+It smoothly adjusts your rate of progress when it senses a change in the speed limit or a corner approaching, with no jerky antics.
+However, it does occasionally panic about whether your hands are on the steering wheel – even if they always have been – and it takes time to get used to how much of the driving the car is doing.

 If you really don't get on with it, you can always use the standard adaptive cruise control and lane-keeping assistance separately to the full Travel Assist function.

 Naturally, the Passat GTE Estate is a practical car, however the boot shrinks from 650 to 483 litres compared to the non-hybrid models in the line-up, thanks to the location of the 13kWh battery.
 Underfloor storage is useful for storing the cables, there’s no load-lip and the rear seats drop easily thanks to quick-release flaps in the boot itself.